metagenomics/metagenomics-tk/docs/modules/binning.md

 ### Output

-In addition to the files produced for short read data, there are also the following files created:
+In addition to the files produced for short read data, the following files are also created:

 #### Concatenated Assembly Alignment

 `concatenatedAssemblyMapping/*.bam`

-: This is an alignment file containing the alignment of reads from every sample mapped back to the concatenated assembly consisting of all the assemblies specified in the groups file.
+: This alignment file contains the mapping of reads from each sample back to the concatenated assembly, which consists of all the assemblies specified in the groups file.

 `concatenatedAssemblyMapping/*_unmapped.fq.gz`

 : Reads that could not be mapped back.

-## Multi Sample Binning ONT
+## Multi-sample Binning ONT

 ### Input